 Recypark Anderlecht

-In 2016, the Bruxelles-Propreté agency launched an architectural competition to design a new Recypark on a piece of land along the canal in Anderlecht.
-51N4E, Witteveen&Bos and Rotor joined forces and won the competition.
-This project was made possible thanks to an ERDF subvention from the Brussels-Capital Region.
+In 2016, the agency Bruxelles-Propreté launched an architectural competition to design a new Recypark on a piece of land along the canal in Anderlecht.
+51N4E, Witteveen&Bos and Rotor joined forces and won the competition with a project that focused on reusing an existing structure, in line with Bruxelles Proprete’s desire to promote reuse in the city.

 Details